2018 NBA Awards

-The 2018 NBA Awards were the 2nd annual awards show by the National Basketball Association (NBA), held on June 25, 2018 at Barker Hangar in Santa Monica, California and hosted by Anthony Anderson.
+The 2018 NBA Awards were the 2nd annual awards show by the National Basketball Association (NBA), held on June 25, 2018, at Barker Hangar in Santa Monica, California and hosted by Anthony Anderson.
 James Harden of the Houston Rockets was awarded the NBA Most Valuable Player Award.

 During the ceremony, it was revealed during EJ's Neat-O Stat of the Night that the cover athlete of NBA Live 19 will be Joel Embiid.

 Winners and finalists

-The full list of finalists were announced on May 16, 2018 during the TNT NBA Tip-Off pre-game show and posted to Twitter.
+The full list of finalists was announced on May 16, 2018 during the TNT NBA Tip-Off pre-game show and posted to Twitter.